nikitavoloboev/license-up/readme.md

 copies of this license document, and changing it is allowed as long as the name is changed.

-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+            DO WHAT THE FUCK YOU WANT TO PUBLIC license TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

 0. You just DO WHAT THE FUCK YOU WANT TO.